 Myths exist that Lugosi's theatrical endeavors were failures.
 Not true at all.
 About 15 years ago, Frank J. Dello Stritto wrote a brilliant work entitled VAMPIRE OVER LONDON, which chronicled Lugosi's ''failed'' Dracula stage play tour that sought to bring the work to the West End.
 Historical documents noted the theatrical tour was a failure.
 Not so.
-The tour was a huge hit with audience, but failed to make money because of the costs of production.
+The tour was a massive hit with the audience, but failed to make money because of production costs.
 The packed houses were loss leaders.
 The idea was to make all money lost back if the project reached the West End.
 It did not.

-Now, Rhodes, a brilliant Lugosi scholar, along with Bill Kaffenberger shed some light on the life of the great Bela Lugosi when he was invested mostly in theater during the years 1945-1951.
+Now, Rhodes, a brilliant Lugosi scholar, along with Bill Kaffenberger, shed some light on the life of the great Bela Lugosi when he was invested mostly in the theater during the years 1945-1951.

 RESEARCH AND FACTS UNCOVERED

 Where does all this new info come from?
-The internet has led to many old newspaper archives to be more easily accessible.
-The authors of the book were able to use the newfound research as a means of logging a more accurate picture and also doing their own research to discover more facts.
+The internet has led to many old newspaper archives being more easily accessible.
+The authors of the book were able to use the newfound research to log a more accurate picture and do their research to discover more facts.